 The park has a large parking lot next to the beach.
 And on the other side is the fishing jetty with a surface walk and a public pier.
 Boating is allowed from a public landing and pier.

 A large bathhouse is near the parking lot with restrooms, changing rooms, and showers.

 Betterton Beach is a Kent County beach.
 It’s open to the public and is free of charge.

 Be aware there are no stores in town.
 No convenience store, grocery store, or market.
 There is one restaurant, Marzella’s by the Bay about a half-mile from the beach.

 The nearest general store is three miles away in Still Pond, Maryland.
 Chestertown is the largest nearby town, about 12 miles away.

-Betterton was a major Victorian summer resort at the end of the 1800s through the 1940s; a major stopping point for ships going up the Chesapeake Bay and through the Chesapeake-and-Delaware Canal, which connects to the Delaware Bay and on to Philadelphia and New Jersey.
+Betterton was a major Victorian summer resort from the end of the 1800s through the 1940s, as well as a stopping point for ships going through the Chesapeake Bay on their way to the Chesapeake-and-Delaware Canal, which connects to the Delaware Bay and on to Philadelphia, New Jersey, and New York.